Instructions on how to get a certificate and apply it to apache, mail server, FTP server and convert to SSL with Let’s Encrypt.

 ①Enable mod_ssl

-②Install a client tool to obtain a Let’s Encrypt certificate
+②Install client tool to obtain Let's Encrypt certificate

-It is assumed that a web server such as Apache or Nginx is running.
+It is assumed that a web server such as Apache httpd or Nginx is running.

-If the web server is not running on the server where the work is to be carried out, follow step ④.
+If the Web server is not running on the server, perform step ④.

-#Use the public directory of the running web server with [–webroot] as a temporary area for authentication.
+# Use the directory under the public directory of the running Web server as a temporary area for authentication by specifying [--webroot].

-# -w [Document root] -d [FQDN for which you want to obtain a certificate] # FQDN (Fully Qualified Domain Name) : Unabbreviated host and domain names
+# -w [document root] -d [FQDN from which you want to obtain a certificate] # FQDN (Fully Qualified Domain Name) : Hostname.
+Domain name without abbreviation

-# The following certificates have been retrieved under [/etc/letsencrypt/live/hoge.com/] as described in the message
+# The following certificate is obtained under [/etc/letsencrypt/live/<FQDN>/] as described in the message

 # cert.pem ⇒ SSL server certificate (including public key)

-# fullchain.pem ⇒ The file containing the concatenation of cert.pem and chain.pem
+# fullchain.pem ⇒ File containing cert.pem and chain.pem combined

 ④Obtaining a Let’s Encrypt certificate when the web server is not running

-It is a prerequisite that the port 80 of the server on which the work is carried out is accessible from the Internet.
+It is a prerequisite that access to port 80 of the server is available.

-# -d [FQDN for which you want to obtain a certificate] # FQDN (Fully Qualified Domain Name) : Unabbreviated host and domain names
+# -d [FQDN from which you want to obtain a certificate] # FQDN (Fully Qualified Domain Name) : Hostname.
+Domain name without abbreviation

-# If you have multiple FQDNs for which you want to obtain certificates, specify multiple -d [FQDNs for which you want to obtain certificates]
+# If there are multiple FQDNs for which you want to obtain certificates, specify multiple -d [FQDNs for which you want to obtain certificates

-# Renew all certificates with an expiry date of less than 30 days
+# Renew all certificates with an expiration date of less than 30 days

-# Also specify [–force-renewal] if you want to renew regardless of the number of days left to expire
+#If you want to renew regardless of the number of days remaining on the expiration date, specify [--force-renewal] as well

 2. Configuring SSL/TLS (Let’s Encrypt) in Apache2